rbredow/robbredow.com/content/posts/2025-05-01-ted-artist-driven-innovation.md

 ## Premiering "Field Guide": Exploring the Future of Creative Tools

 What happens when the latest generative AI tools are placed directly in the hands of artists?
 Landis Fields, a talented artist at ILM, created this experimental short, *Field Guide*, in just two weeks as a way to imagine what a probe droid might encounter on a brand-new Star Wars planet.
-This is not a finished product but rather an early work-in-progress: think of it as a moving mood board that demonstrates what a show like this could feel like.
+This is not a finished product or finished Star Wars designs, but rather an early work-in-progress: think of it as a moving mood board that demonstrates what a show like this could feel like if we developed it.
 By premiering this test at TED, I hoped to demonstrate how artist-driven innovation can shape the future of storytelling and how, even as technology evolves, it’s the creativity and vision of artists that truly bring these new worlds to life.

 ## The Power of Artist-Driven Innovation